NETSERV-UAH/IoTorii/README.md

 LAST UPDATE OF THE INET FRAMEWORK: inet3.6.3 @ December 22, 2017

-The repository includes several implementation of IoTorii protocol.
-Details of each implementation are in README file in the respective folder.
+The repository includes several implementations of the IoTorii protocol.
+Details of each implementation are in the README file in the respective folder.